bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 1. If you had to describe semantic HTML to the next cohort of students, what would you say?

-Semantic HTML is markup that describe what the content on a web page is.
+Semantic HTML is markup that describes what the content on a web page is.
 For example labeling a header or paragraph is semantic markup.
 Anything to do with styling is not, however some HTML elements do have styling built in.

 2. Describe some differences between ```display: block;``` and ```display: inline;```.